 Colonia del Sacramento, Uruguay, is a pleasant, historic and most importantly quiet little getaway that takes less than an hour to get to by ferry from Buenos Aires.

-A Brief History of a Colonia
+A Brief History of a Colonia del Sacramento

-Colónia is a small town, with a population of just over 20,000 – and as a tourist you won’t even need to go much further than the cobblestone streets of the Portuguese built Barrio Histórico, just a short walk from wharf where the ferry drops you off.
+Colonia is a small town, with a population of just over 20,000 – and as a tourist you won’t even need to go much further than the cobblestone streets of the Portuguese built Barrio Histórico, just a short walk from wharf where the ferry drops you off.

 The two maritime powers swapped control of Colonia until the 1820’s, when Brazil became a nation in its own right and inherited the territory.

 As a result of the Argentina-Brazil war, the nation of Uruguay was formed, and Colonia lay within its borders.
 The town has expanded since those times, but the historical neighborhood remains a charming reminder of things past.

-Attractions in Colonia
+Top Attractions in Colonia del Sacramento

 Firstly, you can’t miss the rustic lighthouse, which is alongside the ruins of the convent of San Francisco, facing out towards Buenos Aires.
 A small fee and a laborious clod up the spiraling staircase will reward you with a nice view from the very top of Colonia.
-You can even make out the skyscrapers of Puerto Madero in the distance on a clear day.
+You can even make out the skyscrapers of Buenos Aires’ Puerto Madero in the distance on a clear day.